+By Brett Williams.
+Last updated 8th August 2021.
 A midwife has to undergo many years of training before they’re allowed to be responsible for delivering of a baby.
 Thousands of babies are born each year in the UK and their delivery can be relatively smooth and without complications.
 However, some births don’t go as well and can lead to either the mother or baby suffering injuries.
 If it can be shown that midwife negligence led to avoidable injuries being sustained, then it might be possible to claim compensation for any suffering caused to either mother, baby or both.
-Throughout this guide, we’ll look at what things you could be claimed and when the midwife might be liable as well as what type of birthing injuries could lead to a claim.
+Throughout this guide, we’ll look at midwife negligence claims, what you could claim for, when the midwife might be liable as well as what type of birthing injuries could lead to a claim.

 Accident Claims UK offer free legal advice to anybody considering a claim.
 We also provide a no obligation assessment of your case.
 If you can show that the case is strong enough to be won, you could use one of our No Fee No Win solicitors to represent you.